The Localization Method Applied to $k$-Elongated Plane Partitions and Divisibility by 5: Initial Relations

-So to completely construct $U^{(i)}\left(x^m/(1+5x)^n\right)$, we need to know how to construct $U^{(i)}(x^n)$ for all integers $n$.
+However, these relations are algebraically dependent on a much smaller number of relations.
+Notice that Therefore if we understand $U^{(i)}(z^n)$ for all $n$, then we can compute $U^{(i)}\left(x^m/(1+5x)^n\right)$.
+Of course, If we consider $U^{(i)}\left( (1+5z)^n \right)$ for positive $n$, then we have So to completely construct $U^{(i)}\left(x^m/(1+5x)^n\right)$, we need to know how to construct $U^{(i)}(x^n)$ for all integers $n$.
 Using (\ref{modX}), we only need five initial relations, e.g., the relations for $0\le n\le 4$.
 Again accounting for two different values of $i$, this gives us a total of ten initial relations.
-We give those relations in the Appendix below.
+We give the explicit relations in the Appendix below.

+Notice that by (\ref{aboutL1andu0}), we can prove (\ref{L1defninx}) by deriving the relation for $U^{(0)}(1)$.
+This is one of our ten initial relations.

 From these relations, one can work algorithmically to the construction of $U^{(i)}\left(x^m/(1+5x)^n\right)$ for any $m,n\in\mathbb{Z}$.
 We provide such a construction in our Mathematica supplement, which can be found online at \url{https://www.risc.jku.at/people/nsmoot/d5congsuppA.nb}.
 We emphasize that our construction is by no means the most efficient.
-Rather, we have sacrificed efficiency for an easy and easily comprehensible construction process.
+Rather, we have sacrificed efficiency for an easily comprehensible construction process.
 Nevertheless, the 50 initial cases for Theorem \ref{thmuyox} can still be constructed almost immediately.

 Once these relations are constructed, we can quickly compute $h_i(m,n,r)$.
 Due to Theorem \ref{congcor1a}, we can verify Corollary \ref{congcor1b} by checking the congruence properties of $h_i(m,n,r)$, with the appropriate $m,r$, for $1\le n\le 5$.
 This is also computed in our Mathematica supplement.